Coming home after a heart

 lifestyle changes that can lower your risk of another heart attack.
 These changes include quitting smoking, eating heart-healthy foods,

 and being active.
-For more information on lifestyle changes, see the Prevention section of this topic.
+For more information on lifestyle changes, see Prevention.

 Learn healthy habits